 - Each organisation may only have one representative on the Council at any time.

-Around October the Returning Officer will call for nominations for vacant Council positions and advise details of the process for all Councils
+In October, the Returning Officer will call for nominations for vacant Council positions and advise details of the process for all Councils

-- Eligible candidates submit a written nomination in the approved format, including a short biography, using the online form (available from this page once Nominations open)
+- Eligible candidates submit a written nomination in the approved format, including a short biography, using the online form (available from this page once nominations open)

 - The Returning Officer will send each Member vote holder the election material, including biographies and details of the vote process